kangqiwang/Book-For-Dev-And-Fin/Data/data engineering/Fundamentals of Data Engineering.md

 Data management is the development, execution, and supervision of plans, policies, programs, and practices that deliver, control, protect, and enhance the value of data and information assets throughout their lifecycle.

- - Data governance:
+ - Data governance:a business analyst gets a reques for a report but doesn't know what data to use to answer the question.core: discoverability, security, and accountability

- - Metadata:
+ - Metadata:business metadata, technical metadata, operational metadata, reference metadata

  - Data accountability:

- - Data quality:
+ - Data quality: accuracy , completeness, timelines

  - Data modeling and design: